hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [16:47:59](#WUgd21d2FhWDDLyaJxjComyEcGbh384u184ywRjfAds) <luce80>:
 I am lazy, I agree defaults are a good thing.
-I added a comment, that was easy Ì†ΩÌ∏â
+I added a comment, that was easy üòâ
 Since we are talking about size: R2 VID had also negative "init" values e.g. `-1x20` means 20 pixels height but calculated width.
 This also could come in handy.
 And now let's wait for the bug fix.

 [16:51:18](#OS-sfsgaEtm5EJB6_WzZsCmp8ojg5PnFzb6hukbUn48) <hiiamboris (NOT THIS ONE)>:
 :+1:

 [16:54:14](#OCRg3ktYyvlNZLuz6G8tMo_uJYujehvmuVF9YNGRXGo) <luce80>:
-...ehm...now we could discuss which default value is better and when ad how to set it Ì†ΩÌ∏â
+...ehm...now we could discuss which default value is better and when ad how to set it üòâ

 [16:54:26](#nXmO94T9v1sk9AAhqP_InQD43BzDbG5Gd_1tstEZf2E) <luce80>:
 * ...ehm...now we could discuss which default value is better and when and how to set it ;)

 [16:56:40](#64BeoqnMW0zSULB7ddt4HmTxHYR23n8mPju6_OHzWDs) <hiiamboris (NOT THIS ONE)>:
-I'm fine with 80x25 Ì†ΩÌ∏â
+I'm fine with 80x25 üòâ

 [18:36:04](#03YS1bUyx5Loymv6VqeVCa2q09ZGctVYcLMpBOUjaqI) <greggirwin (Gregg Irwin)>:
 Really nice work @luce80. :+1: